Winter Storms and Insurance

 Your Home

-• Standard Homeowners, Renters and Business Insurance policies do not cover losses caused by flooding.
-Flood Insurance is available, however, through the National Flood Insurance Program (NFIP) or some private insurers.
+• Flooding.
+Standard homeowners, renters, and business insurance policies do not cover flooding caused by rising water from rivers, lakes, or heavy rain.
+Separate Flood Insurance is available through the National Flood Insurance Program (NFIP) or some private insurers.

 Your Vehicle